Anushreesharma23/KuvakaChat/README.md

 ## Prerequisites
 - [Node.js](https://nodejs.org/) installed on your machine.
 - A package manager like `npm` (bundled with Node.js).
-- Git for version control.
+- Git and GitHub for version control.

 ---